jeremiahsnapp/dev-lxc/docs/configuration.md

 #### mixlib-install Library Automatically Manages a Cache of Product Packages

-dev-lxc uses the [mixlib-install](https://github.com/chef/mixlib-install) library to download Chef products to a cache in `/var/dev-lxc` in the host VM.
+dev-lxc uses the [mixlib-install](https://github.com/chef/mixlib-install) library to download Chef products to a cache in `/var/dev-lxc` in the host instance.
 This cache is automatically mounted into each server when it starts.

 A list of Chef products to be installed can be defined for each server using [product names that mixlib-install understands](https://github.com/chef/mixlib-install/blob/master/PRODUCT_MATRIX.md).